 Integrations Make Workflow Software Powerful

-Workflow software shines when it connects.
+Workflow software shines wh

-- File storage
+- File storage so everyone accesses the right documents

-- Communication tools
+- Communication tools like chat apps or team messaging

 Security and Permissions Matter More Than You Think